-In this post, I will go over five simple steps that will show you how to start a garden where grass is currently growing.
+In this post, we will go over five simple steps that will show you how to start a raised garden over a lawn.
 If you want to turn your lawn into a productive vegetable garden look no further!
 It’s a simple and quick project with a huge return.
 In just a few weeks you’ll be able to harvest food from a space that used to be part of your lawn.

 Maybe you are here, reading this, because you live in the suburbs or in the city and all you have around your house is a tiny plot of grass that you would like to turn into a productive vegetable garden.
 I am with you!
 I think it’s a much better use for the space.